Canyon Village & Grand Canyon Accessibility

-Wheelchairs are available at the lodge for its guests, and at the visitor center.
+Wheelchairs are available for loan at the lodge for its guests, and at the visitor center.

 Canyon Visitor Education Center

 Canyon Visitor Education Center, general stores, Canyon Lodge cafeteria and lounge, service station, campground (Loop L), Brink of Lower Falls parking area, Uncle Tom’s Point, Artist Point.

 Canyon Lodge: Dining room, lounge, cafeteria, snack bar.